pgroudas/activerecord-vertica-adapter/README.md

 - `lib/arjdbc/discover.rb`: This file gets loaded by activerecord-jdbc-adapter, and where you register your extension.
   Follow the conventions in that file to declare it.
-- `lib/arjdbc/cachedb*`: Organize the ::ArJdbc::CacheDB code in here.
+- `lib/arjdbc/vertica*`: Organize the ::ArJdbc::Vertica code in here.
-  Typically you'll have a `connection_methods.rb` file which creates a `cachedb_connection` method on ActiveRecord::Base as well as an `adapter.rb` file which contains most of the custom adapter code.
+  Typically you'll have a `connection_methods.rb` file which creates a `vertica_connection` method on ActiveRecord::Base as well as an `adapter.rb` file which contains most of the custom adapter code.
-- `lib/active_record/connection_adapters/cachedb_adapter.rb`: This
+- `lib/active_record/connection_adapters/vertica_adapter.rb`: This
   file is what allows ActiveRecord to load an adapter from its `adapter: cachedb` line in database.yml.